keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

     alt: Embracing nondeterminism in functional programming by way of modeling complexity as effects within execution contexts.
 ---

-What’s a Functor?
-An Applicative?
-Or a Monad?
+What’s a functor?
+An applicative?
+Or a monad?
 The internet is teeming with articles that answer some facet of their character, but few provide a concrete motivation for why these structures exist or appear in the forms that they do.

 <!--more-->

 In this post I will:

-* Demonstrate nondeterminism and complexity as the motivators for the use of Functors, Applicatives, and Monads as **design patterns** in functional programming.
+* Demonstrate nondeterminism and complexity as the motivators for the use of functors, applicatives, and monads as **design patterns** in functional programming.
 * Provide **effects** as a model for characterizing nondeterminism and complexity in programs.
-* Demonstrate the use of Functors as an elementary design pattern for abstracting complexity.
+* Demonstrate the use of functors as an elementary design pattern for abstracting complexity.

 > The code that accompanies this post may be found [here]().